Finger Lakes Winter Hiking Challenge

 There are 16 hikes to choose from, each with a unique landmark.

-We are fundraising for the Cumming Nature Center.
+We are fundraising for the To be announced.
 Pet registrations will be donated to Sadie’s Safe Harbor Canine Rescue.

 - Take a selfie at the Challenge landmark at each park.